Ameeta

 Ameeta (born as Qamar Sultana) is an Indian actress.
 She appeared in Hindi language films such as Tumsa Nahin Dekha, Mere Mehboob and Goonj Uthi Shehnai.

+Early life

+Ameeta was born in Kolkata to a show-business family.
+Her mother was actress Shakuntala Devi who worked with the Corinthian Theatre Company of Kolkata, and was the sister of Pakistan's well-known actor Aslam Pervaiz.
+Ameeta suffered a tragic loss very early in her life when she was only one year old, her father Choudhary Riaz Ahmed died.
+Then, she and her mother shifted to Mumbai where she did her schooling at a boarding school.

 Career

 Beginning

 A fan of Madhubala, Ameeta was enacting her idol's sword fight from Baadal (1951) when she caught the eye of Lekhraj Bhakhri, who signed her for his movie Thokar starring Shammi Kapoor.
 This was her debut film in a side role where she was credited as Jayjaywanti.
 Ameeta's debut movie as heroine was a 1953 release, Shri Chaitanya Mahaprabhu, directed by Vijay Bhatt.
 The screen name Ameeta made its appearance in this movie.
 The film failed, but Ameeta kept on working in films like Amar Kirtan, Badal Aur Bijli, Baaghi Sardar and Indrasabha.

 Her career took a positive turn in 1956 when she starred with her idol Madhubala in the box office hit Shirin Farhad.
 She was then chosen for lead roles in Abhimaan and Zamana and Hum Sab Chor Hain (1956) along with Shammi Kapoor and Nalini Jaywant.